brookscl/brookscl.github.io/_posts/2021-07-11-recent-gaming.md

 ---

-We are in the midst of "wave 3" of visitors now, but I'm looking forward most to Jacob and Kaitlin arriving next weekend.
+We are in the midst of "wave 3" of visitors now, but now I'm looking forward most to Jacob and Kaitlin arriving next weekend.
 That means golf, water sports, beer tasting, and I'm sure lots of gaming.
+And our final guests will be Matthew and Lauren, a perfect bookend on our post-COVID lake summer.